-1. The Maynard School District and Board's vision is to provide a healthy environment for all students and staff members that focuses on improving communication within the community and will enhance academic skills that prepare our students for their future.
+1. The Maynard School District and Board's vision is to provide a healthy environment for all students and staff members that focuses on improving communication within the community and

 2. The District's mission is to "Go the Extra Mile" for our students.